Aliragm/Aliragm/README.md

 # 💫 About Me:
-Currently studying IT at IMD - UFRN<br>I'm looking to especialize in cybersecurity
+Currently studying IT at IMD - UFRN

 ## 🌐 Socials: